abichinger/odoo_cloud_link_docs/drives/attachment.md

 {% include module.md module="base" %}

-Attachment Drives help you organize your attachments, by allowing you to create a meaningful folder structure for them. <br />
+Attachment Drives help you organize your attachments by allowing you to create a meaningful folder structure for them. <br />
-You can use a [Sync Job] to backup your attachments.
+You can use a [Sync Job] to back up your attachments.

 {: .note }
 An Attachment Drive is always **read-only**

 ## Attachment Drive Settings

-The Settings of an Attachment Drive is a list of `Attachment Folders`.
+The Settings of an Attachment Drive consist of a list of `Attachment Folders`.
-An `Attachment Folders` has a path and a filter to determine which attachments should be included.
+An `Attachment Folder` has a path and a filter to determine which attachments should be included.

 ![Attachment Drive Settings](../assets/attachment_drive_settings.png)